University of Birmingham: Original buildings

 The campus has a wide diversity in architectural types and architects.
 "What makes Birmingham so exceptional among the Red Brick universities is the deployment of so many other major Modernist practices: only Oxford and Cambridge boast greater selections".
 The Guild of Students original section was designed by Birmingham inter-war architect Holland Hobbiss who also designed the King Edward's School opposite.
 It was described as "Redbrick Tudorish" by Nikolaus Pevsner.

 The statue on horseback fronting the entrance to the university and Barber Institute of Fine Arts is a 1722 statue of George I rescued from Dublin in 1937.
 This was saved by Bodkin, a director of the National Gallery of Ireland and first director of the Barber Institute.
 The statue was commissioned by the Dublin Corporation from the Flemish sculptor John van Nost.

-Final negotiations for part of what is now the Vale were only completed in March 1947.
+Final negotiations for part of what is now the Vale were completed in only March 1947.
 By then, properties that would have their names used for halls of residences, such as Wyddrington and Maple Bank, were under discussion and more land was obtained from the Calthorpe estate in 1948 and 1949, providing the setting for the Vale.
 Landscape architect Mary Mitchell designed the layout of the campus and she included mature trees that were retained from the former gardens.
 Construction on the Vale started in 1962 with the creation of a 3 acre artificial lake and the building of Ridge, High, Wyddrington and Lake Halls.
 The first, Ridge Hall, opened for 139 women in January 1964, with its counterpart High Hall admitting its first male residents the following October.